Can Nurses Smoke Weed in California Without Risking Their License?

 Upon failure of a drug test after a mistake on the job, the BRN is likely to investigate whether your recreational use is negatively impacting the safety of your patients.

-BRN Could Require You To Enter a Diversion Program
+The BRN Can Require Nurses to Complete a Cannabis Diversion Program

 If the BRN finds grounds for disciplinary action for your licensing, you may be required to enter a rehabilitation or diversion program.
 This would require you to temporarily step away from your duties as a nurse.